Turkey's political turmoil casts a pall on reforms and investor confidence

 Presidential adviser Cemil Ertem tried to reassure markets by saying there would be no changes in economic policy.

 Turkey needs to lure foreign investment to plug a yawning current account deficit of around 4.5 percent of GDP and finance its heavily indebted companies.
-Investors are looking for measures to boost the savings rate, liberalise the labour market, and develop a higher-value manufacturing sector to reduce reliance on imports.
+Investors are looking for measures to boost the savings rate, liberalize the labor market, and develop a higher-value manufacturing sector to reduce reliance on imports.

-Turkey saw $15.5 billion flow out of investment portfolios last year, according to central bank data, due to worsening appetite towards emerging markets as well as domestic security worries.
+Turkey saw $15.5 billion flow out of investment portfolios last year, according to central bank data, due to worsening appetite toward emerging markets as well as domestic security worries.

 RATE CUT PRESSURE